Your cart is currently empty!

 5. Uses

-- Hunting – Bear defense at home or camp is the primary hunting option for the .357 or the 10 mm handguns.
-However, there are .357 rifles.
-Both slugs will take down a deer, but you are going to have to be a perfect shot to do so ethically.
-When it comes to bears, the 10 mm is iffy.
-Bears have big bones, and you will have to pack rounds that will penetrate deeply and bypass bones.
+When it comes to bears, the 10mm is iffy.
+Bears have big bones, and you will need rounds that penetrate deeply and bypass bones.
 Otherwise, you just wound the animal and that makes a bear more deadly.
 Similarly, with the .357 magnum, your bear defense shot is going to need to be spot on to be a killing shot.
+Some shooters opt for extra power loads in these situations.